Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

-Dethroning the King by FT journalist Julie MacIntosh is a great corporate drama.
-It stars August Busch III (The Third) and his son August Busch IV (The Fourth), Carlos Brito and a pack of ambitious Brazilians, the Mexican family owners of Modelo (Corona), and a slew of M&A bankers, lawyers, and consultants.
+Dethroning the King by FT journalist Julie MacIntosh is a corporate drama starring August Busch III (The Third), his son August Busch IV (The Fourth), Carlos Brito and a pack of ambitious Brazilians, the Mexican family owners of Modelo (Corona), and a slew of M&A bankers, lawyers, and consultants.

 This story is personal to me for three reasons:

-- I worked for Anheuser-Busch for two years, gaining an inside look at the culture and why I left.
+- I worked for Anheuser-Busch for two years, gaining an inside look at the culture.

 - My career mentor worked among the highest level executives at A-B, and was involved in the international negotiations with Brazilian and Mexican breweries described in the book.